 Keeping your horse Happy in the Stable

 Many horses have to spend at least a part of their time indoors in a stall.
 There are several possible reasons for this.
 If your horse has an injury, 'stall rest' may be required.
 Some horses may need protection from cold or wet weather.
 Show horses are often kept indoors so their coats don't fade and to avoid injury—such as bites and kicks from pasture mates.
-It may be appropriate to bring some horses in to feed them, so you can see how much they've eaten and ensure pasture bullies don't steal their meal.
+It may be appropriate to bring some horses in order to feed them, so you can see how much they've eaten and ensure pasture bullies don't steal their meal.
 If pasture is sparse, keeping a horse stalled ensures they don't graze the grass down until it's damaged.
 During the winter months, ice can turn pastures and paddocks into dangerous skating rinks.
-Or, sometimes, it's simply a matter of 'that's how we do things'.
+Alternatively, sometimes, it's simply a matter of 'that's how we do things'.

 But there are many disadvantages to keeping your horse in a stall, especially over long periods of time.
-Horses need a lot of exercise and a stall restricts this natural outlet for energy.
+Horses need a lot of exercise, and a stall restricts this natural outlet for energy.
 While some might keep their horses stalled to prevent injury, stall accidents like getting cast (caught upside down on its back), becoming entangled in buckets, door latches and feeders or getting loose and gorging on stolen feed, do happen.
 Stabled horses may be more prone to impaction colic as inactivity leads to lessened digestive motility.
 Poor air quality in stables can lead to respiratory problems like COPD, and damp stalls can cause hoof problems like thrush.

 But the physical disadvantages are not the only ones.
 Horses are very social animals, and keeping them separated may be very stressful.
 Boredom can lead to bad habits such as stall walking, cribbing, weaving, wood chewing and bad behavior while being handled.
 It's not unusual for horses who spend a lot of times indoors to kick and strike walls, or lash out at passers-by with flattened ears and bared teeth.
 A horse that is kept stabled might be more difficult to train as the first portion of the lesson may be spent blowing off steam, rather than learning anything.
 Stress can also lead to EGUS and spasmodic colic.